 Abstract

-Depicted in these images are the Jewish Partisans that staged a
+Depicted in this image are some of the Jewish Partisans that staged a

 Under the leadership of Yitzhak Wittenberg (1907–1943), Zionist youth